grothered/RiverNet/readme.txt

 This code parses part of a hecras geometry file into some fortran classes for holding river data.
+It's a bit of an excuse for me to learn some fortran file IO + OOP + think about how to set up a river network model, which I may one day populate with a solver

-The reaches (names + coordinates + cross-sections (cutlines + profile + manning) ) are all read in
+The reaches (names + coordinates + cross-sections (cutlines + profile + manning) ) are all read in.

 The main program is: